-The Public Health Protection Law, (Food) 2015 (Hebrew only), eases the importation processes of non-sensitive foods and allows the importer to submit the food import forms online.
+The Public Health Regulation amended the procedure for importing non-sensitive food products (Hebrew only) into Israel, as of September 30, 2016.
+This new law allows the importer to submit the food import forms online.

 Importation Process for Non-Sensitive Foods